svivian/q2a-https-img-proxy/README.md

 2. Download and extract the files to your plugins folder (e.g. `qa-plugins/https-img-proxy`).
 Check the [releases page](https://github.com/svivian/q2a-tagging-tools/releases) for the latest official version.

 3. Rename `config-example.php` to `config.php`.
 For performance reasons, configuration for this plugin is done via PHP and not Q2A options.
 The config options are:
 	- `secretKey` --- should be a long string of random characters.
-This is used to calculate the 'hash' parameter in the URL, providing security so that no one can just link up any image through your site.
+This is used to calculate the hash in the URL, providing security so that no one can just link up any image through your site.
 	- `proxyUrl` --- the public URL of the proxy script, as will be linked from the image src attribute.
 It's recommended to include the domain name to ensure HTTPS.
 	- `cacheDir` --- directory to cache images to locally (avoids overhead).
 Must be a full server path.
 	- `cacheLength` --- length of time, in seconds, to cache images locally.
 This is also used for the HTTP Cache-control header (for the user's browser cache).
 	- `missingImage` --- an image to use if the original cannot be loaded or times out.
 It can be a server path, or a URL (provided the `file_get_contents` works with URL wrappers on your server).
 	- `secureHosts` --- an array of domain names that are known to work over HTTPS.
-Any HTTP images on these domains will be linked on the HTTPS version of the original domain instead of the proxy (for example `http://i.imgur.com` will be replaced by `https://i.imgur.com` instead of `imgproxy.php?...`).
+Any HTTP images on these domains will be linked on the HTTPS version of the original domain instead of the proxy (for example `http://i.imgur.com` will be replaced by `https://i.imgur.com` instead of `image.php?url=...`).
 	- `validMimes` --- a list of valid MIME types.
 This should not require editing but the option is there.

 4. Log in to your Q2A site as an Administrator, head to Admin > Plugins and enable the plugin.
-Check everything is working as expected - images that were originally HTTP should now have a URL of the form `/qa-plugin/https-img-proxy/imgproxy.php?img=http%3A%2F%2Fexample.com%2Fimage.jpg&hash=abc123def456`
+Check everything is working as expected - images that were originally HTTP should now have a URL of the form `/qa-plugin/https-img-proxy/image.php?url=http%3A%2F%2Fexample.com%2Fimage.jpg&key=abc123def456`